 Ford inline 6 cylinder engine

 The biggest error I consistently see with propane generators is improper fuel tank sizing.
-It might seem just fine to plop a 500 gallon tank down next to a 45 KW generator and expect everything to be just fine.
-500 Gallons may sound like a lot of fuel, but the more important consideration is tank vaporization, that is to say, how fast can the liquid propane can be removed from the tank for use.
-Propane fuel companies should be able to sizing these things correctly, most of them have books and charts that tell what capacities and sizes are needed.
-However, as a general trouble shoot guide, the following information is provided:
+It might seem just fine to plop a 500-gallon tank down next to a 45 KW generator and expect everything to be just fine.
+500 Gallons may sound like a lot of fuel, but the more important consideration is tank vaporization, that is to say, how fast the liquid propane can be removed from the tank for use.
+Propane fuel companies should be able to size these things correctly, most of them have books and charts that tell what capacities and sizes are needed.
+However, as a general troubleshoot guide, the following information is provided:

-Generator manufactures will specify how many BTU per hour a generator will require under full load.
+Generator manufacturers will specify how many BTU per hour a generator will require under full load.
 If not, these are some conservative rules of thumb:

-For every 1 KW of electrical generation, 2 horsepower of engine is needed*
+• For every 1 KW of electrical generation, 2 horsepower of the engine is needed*

 *Note: These are not the figures you will find in your engineering handbooks, they are adjusted for generator winding and engine efficiency.